Population (2019): 127,575,529

 Among common Mexicans, there is wide general awareness, high interest and regard for Indian culture, social values and her pluralistic democracy.
 India’s achievements in the economic, educational, scientific & technological fields, especially in recent years, are greatly admired.
 Mahatma Gandhi, Pandit Nehru, Tagore, and Mother Teresa are widely admired.
 Gandhiji’s statues and busts adorn four major Mexican cities: roads and several schools are also named after him.
 The writings of Nobel-laureate and Indophile Octavio Paz, who was Mexican Ambassador to India in the sixties, on his long experiences in India have had a profound impact in Mexico.

 Bilateral trade is growing tremendously in recent years.
-In 2017-18, the bilateral trade between India and Mexico grew at the rate of 20.4% to US$ 7.71 billion from US$ 6.4 billion in the same period in 2016-17.
-The two-way trade during 2018 (CY) was US$ 10.155 billion (Exports US$ 5.231 billion and imports US$ 4.923 billion).
-The trade balance remains in favour of India [Source: Ministry of Economy of Mexico].
-Amongst the Mexico’s global trade partners, India’s rank rose from 10 to 9 in a year.
+The bilateral trade between India and Mexico in 2019-20 amounted to US$ 7.9 billion, experiencing a yoy growth of -15.91%.
+India’s exports during 2019-20 were US$ 3.63 million while India’s import from Mexico were US$ 4.29 million.
+Amongst Mexico’s global trade partners, India’s rank rose from 10 to 9 in a year.
 In 2018, Mexico has emerged as the biggest trade partner of India in Latin America and the Caribbean region and 2nd in all Americas after the USA.
 India’s exports comprised mainly of vehicles and auto parts, organic chemicals, aluminium products, electrical machinery & electronic equipment, products of iron and steel and gems, ceramic products and jewellery.
 Our imports mainly consisted of crude oil (75% of the imports), electrical goods and machinery, electronic equipment, vehicles and auto parts.
 India is also the third largest buyer of Mexico’s crude oil.
 Potential areas for bilateral trade include software and IT, pharmaceuticals, chemicals, engineering goods, renewable energy, biotechnology, auto parts and minerals.
 In 2018, India-Mexico bilateral trade has also surpassed the bilateral trade with Brazil.

 One of the major reasons for rising trade is the visit of businessmen from India to Mexico.
 Almost 300 businessmen visit Mexico every year from India.
 There is regular participation in biggest Expos like InterModa (Fashion sector), Expo Ferreterra and CIHAC (Construction sector), and Plastimagen (plastics sector).
 Besides, the hosted buyers programme of MoC has been consistently supported by sending nominations of Mexican buyers from the Embassy.
 Events held outside the Mexico City take the outreach effort to various states as well.